fionntan/fodblog/content/pages/about.md

     weight: 3
 ---

+# Yes there!

+**Who are you?**

+I am Fionntán and I am an AI and data technologist.

+**Nerd alert!
+A techologist...you can...read minds??**

+No, but I can read very long and dry reports about data and AI and make them understandable to actual humans!

+What is a data
+He’s called a AI & data technologist because I work is in the intersection between software engineering, research, design, and communication.
+It can be an odd intersection at times but he’s happy to be there.

+I like the term technologist because it captures

+As Senior Data Technologist, Fionntán worked on the R&D programme at the ODI.
+He researched how best to use artificial intelligence (AI) and data in fair, accountable and transparent ways.
+He’s been knocking about researching AI for over a decade now.
+Initially at the National University of Ireland Galway looking at the semantic web.
+Then he headed off to Ghent University to study deep learning back before it was even called deep learning.
+Then to Dublin in the ADAPT Centre, developing machine-learning prototypes in the innovation team.
+After that he got the boat to London where he worked for the BBC, designing machine-learning systems for News Labs and investigating what AI should mean for a public service broadcaster.

+**Do you live in a very remote and beautiful part of Ireland with an abundance of epic vistas and nice people?**

+Wow, what an on-point question, it's like you know me.
+Yes I live in Donegal, Ireland.
+It's

 ## RSS Feed

 The RSS feed for the blog.
 Subscribe and enjoy all the bountiful bloggy beauty.